huaweicloud/terraform-provider-huaweicloud/docs/resources/fw_firewall_group_v2.md

     (must be "true" or "false" if provided - defaults to "true").
     Changing this updates the `admin_state_up` of an existing firewall group.

-* `tenant_id` - (Optional, String, ForceNew) The owner of the floating IP.
-Required if admin wants to create a firewall group for another tenant.
-Changing this creates a new firewall group.

 * `ports` - (Optional, String) Port(s) to associate this firewall group instance with.
 Must be a list of strings.
 Changing this updates the associated routers of an existing firewall group.